If ever a geographical location could tempt one into singing, Glasgow would be it.

 If the stunning architecture within the city doesn’t set your heart to song, then the surrounding hills surely must.

 And, as though all of that were not incentive enough to make you want to sing, perhaps knowing that Glasgow has been voted the world’s friendliest city would give you something to sing about.
+Or give you the hope that people in the area will be nice to you about your competencies!

 Have you ever imagined yourself belting out a tune in the Armadillo or The Hydro?
 Maybe you would like to audition for The X-Factor or Britain’s Got Talent?